-Eight tried and true ideas for easing your child back to school from an experienced elementary teacher and mom.
+Eight tried and true ideas for making your child’s back to school transition and routine a little easier and maybe a little fun!

 It’s like jumping into a frigid pool…sometimes it is better to ease in, rather than jump and experience the shock of the cold.

-They will all eventually get into their new routine, but we want to make it as smooth as possible for our students.
+We all will eventually get into our new routine, but we want to make it as smooth as possible for our children.

 As a mom and elementary school teacher, I have found that when children are rested and ready, the change in routine is smoother.